 1. Visit Predjama Castle

-Located one hour south of the capital, Predjama Castle was originally constructed in the 13th century but is now a Renaissance-style castle with a Gothic facade built right into the side of a cliff.
-(Fun fact: a Slovenian Robin Hood-type robber baron once called the castle home.)
+Located one hour south of the capital, Predjama Castle was originally constructed in the 13th century.
+It is now a Renaissance-style castle with a Gothic façade, built right into the side of a cliff.
+(Fun fact: a Slovenian robber baron once called the castle home.)
 There’s also a “secret” tunnel that leads to the nearby Postojna Cave.
-The cave stretches over 24,000 meters and is open to the public (it’s the second biggest cave in the country).
-Admission to the castle is 15 EUR ($17 USD).
-To visit the cave and castle together, tickets cost 34 EUR ($40 USD).
+The cave stretches over 24,000 meters and is open to the public (it’s the second-largest cave system in the country).
+Admission to the castle is 13.80 EUR, the cave is 25.80 EUR, and a combined ticket is 35.70 EUR.

 2. Go hiking in Triglav National Park

 The Triglav National Park is Slovenia’s only national park.
-Opened in 1981 and spanning 880 square kilometers, the park is named after the country’s tallest mountain.
-Thanks to its mountains, hills, lakes, and rivers the park is a magnet for hikers and outdoor enthusiasts.
-You can also kayak, raft, skydive, and parasail here.
+Opened in 1981 and spanning 880 square kilometers (310 square miles), the park is named after the country’s tallest mountain.
+Thanks to its mountains, hills, lakes, waterfalls, springs, and rivers, the park is a magnet for hikers and outdoor enthusiasts.
+You can also kayak, raft, skydive, parasail, and even scuba dive here.
 It’s a beautiful park and well worth a visit.
 To extend your time in the park, you can stay overnight in one of the mountain huts (from 80 EUR) or the lodge (from 26 EUR).
 It’s free to visit the park, though some attractions require small fees to visit (generally 2-5 EUR).

 Ljubljana Castle was built in the 16th-century and boasts some of the best views of the city.
 Perched on Castle Hill above the city, you can take a self-guided tour and wander the grounds yourself or take a guided tour to learn more about the castle and its history.
-Inside the castle are several permanent exhibitions on its history, an escape room, and a café and restaurant.
-Admission is 13 EUR ($15 USD) including a guided tour and a return funicular ticket (since the castle is up a hill).
+Inside the castle are several permanent exhibitions on its history, the Museum of Puppetry, an escape room, and a café and restaurant.
+Admission is 13 EUR and includes a guided tour and a return funicular ticket (since the castle is up a hill).

 4. Hang out in Velika Planina

-Located northeast of Kamnik, Velika Planina translates to ‘Big Pasture Plateau’ — and that is pretty much what it is.
-This huge, empty plateau is dotted by a handful of small traditional wooden houses surrounded by the towering snowcapped Alps.
+Located northeast of the medieval town of Kamnik, Velika Planina translates to ‘Big Pasture Plateau’ — and that is pretty much what it is.
+This huge, empty plateau is dotted by a handful of small traditional wooden houses surrounded by the towering snow-capped Alps.
 From June through September, the houses are used by local shepherds whose livestock graze on the plateau, creating a seasonal village open to tourists.
 Be sure to sample some of the amazing cheeses and local dishes (like barley stew or hota, a bean and sauerkraut hotpot).
-To get here you will either need a car to drive to the top or you can take a 10-minute gondola ride from Kamniska Bistrica, a nearby village, for 17 EUR ($20 USD).
+To get here you either need to drive to the top or take a 10-minute gondola lift ride from Kamniska Bistrica, a nearby village, which costs 17 EUR for a roundtrip ticket.

 5. Tour the Skocjan Caves

 Located one hour from Ljubljana, this enormous cavern system spans over 1,000 acres.
 It’s considered one of the most important cave systems in the world as it is one of the largest, home to a unique ecosystem.
 It has been inhabited since prehistoric times and there are underground streams and rivers, massive stone formations, and a 47-meter-high bridge you can cross.
-The caves have been in use for millennia, appearing in written sources as far back as the 2nd century BCE.
-They are pretty awesome!!
-Guided tours start from 16 EUR ($18 USD).
+The caves have been in use for millennia, appearing in written sources as far back as the 2nd-century BCE.
+They are awesome!
+Guided tours start from 18 EUR.
 You can also arrange day trips from Ljubljana.

 6. Go skiing

-For the best skiing, head to Vogel in the Lake Bohinj area where you will find downhill slopes and cross country trails.
-The regular ski season here lasts from December all the way until May.
-Expect to pay around 10-30 EUR ($12-35 USD) for a lift pass.
+For the best skiing, head to Vogel in the Lake Bohinj area.
+It offers both downhill slopes and cross-country trails.
+The regular ski season lasts from December all the way until May.
+Expect to pay around 10-30 EUR for a lift pass.
 You can also get multi-day passes that bring down the price per day.
 Osovje, Luce, and Dole Pri Litiji are some of the most affordable places to ski if you’re on a budget.

-The Rogatec Open-Air Museum is a fascinating living museum that highlights what life was like in rural Slovenia in the 19th and early 20th centuries.
+The Rogatec Open-Air Museum is a small but fascinating living museum that highlights what life was like in rural Slovenia in the 19th and early 20th centuries.
 Located near the border with Croatia, you’ll learn about everything from basket weaving to blacksmithing to how livestock was kept and managed.
-Admission is 3 EUR ($3.50 USD).
-It’s a bit cheesy but if you have time (or are looking for a family friendly activity), stop by!
+Admission is 3 EUR.
+It’s a bit cheesy but if you have time (or are looking for a family-friendly activity), stop by!

 8. Hike to Lovrenc Lakes

 For an easy and beautiful hike that won’t take much time, head to Lovrenc Lakes.
-Located near Pohorje in the northeast, this 1-hour trail begins at the Rogla Ski Center.
-Follow the wooden footpath that leads to the middle of the bog where you will find a viewing tower you can climb for stunning views over across the marsh and forest.
-There are longer full-day trails and mountain bike paths here too.
-Admission to the hike is free.
+Located near Pohorje in the northeast, this one-hour trail begins at the Rogla Ski Center.
+Follow the wooden footpath that leads to the middle of the bog where there’s a viewing tower to climb for stunning views over across the marsh and forest.
+There are longer full-day trails and mountain bike paths too.
+Admission is free.

-One of the more unusual experiences that you may not find anywhere else, however, is underground biking.
-Located near Mezica in the north, here cyclists can explore the Slovenian underground by taking a tour underneath Mount Peca via its disused lead and zinc mine shafts.
-There are 5km of trails underground you can explore with tours costing around 40 EUR ($48 USD).
+Underground biking is one of the more unusual experiences that you may not find anywhere else.
+Near Mezica in the north, cyclists can explore the Slovenian underground by taking a tour underneath Mount Peca via its disused lead and zinc mine shafts.
+There are 5 kilometers (3 miles) of underground trails that you can explore with tours costing 40-50 EUR.
 You can also kayak sections of the underground mine too (tickets are the same price).

 10. Drink beer from a fountain

 The only beer fountain in the world is in the Slovenian town of Žalec.
-Located in the hop-growing capital of Slovenia, the Green Gold Fountain opened in 2016 and you can choose between six different beers to taste (including a green beer specially brewed just for the fountain).
-You simply buy a special mug for 8 EUR ($10 USD) and then you’re able to sample each of the six beers on tap in the fountain.
+Located in the hop-growing capital of Slovenia, the Green Gold Fountain opened in 2016.
+Choose between six different beers to taste (including a green beer specially brewed just for the fountain).
+Simply buy a special mug for 8 EUR and sample each of the six beers on tap in the fountain.
 The fountain operates from April to October.
 Continue your beer adventure by visiting the nearby Eco-Museum of Hop-Growing and Brewing Industry in Slovenia.

 Slovenia Travel Costs

-Accommodation – Hostel dorms start around 10 EUR ($12 USD) per night for a 10-20 bed dorm.
-For a smaller dorm with 4-6 beds, expect to pay around 19-21 EUR ($22-25 USD) per night.
+Accommodation – Hostel dorms with 4-6-beds cost 16-22 EUR per night.
 Free Wi-Fi is standard and self-catering facilities are common.
-For a private room, expect to pay at least 40 EUR ($45 USD) per night.
+For a private room, expect to pay 40-50 EUR per night.

-Budget hotels start at 40 EUR ($48 USD) per night for a double or twin room.
+Budget hotels start at 40 EUR per night.
 Many budget hotels include free breakfast (but not all do) so if you’re on a budget be sure to book a hotel that includes free breakfast.

-Airbnb is another budget-friendly option in Slovenia, with private rooms starting at 25 EUR ($30 USD) per night.
-For an entire home or apartment, expect to pay at least 45 EUR ($50 USD) per night (though prices average closer to 55 EUR/$65 USD).
+Airbnb is another budget-friendly option in Slovenia, with private rooms starting at 35 EUR per night.
+For an entire home or apartment, expect to pay at least 70 EUR per night (though prices average double that if you don’t book in advance).

 For those traveling with a tent, campgrounds are available around the country.
-Prices start around 12 EUR ($15 USD) for a basic plot without electricity.
-Wild camping in the country is illegal.
+Prices start around 12 EUR for a basic plot without electricity.
+Wild camping is illegal.

-For an inexpensive meal at a restaurant serving traditional cuisine, you’ll pay at least 8 EUR ($9 USD) for a meal.
-A pizza with a glass of wine or a bottle of imported beer will be around 14 EUR ($16 USD).
-International food, such as Thai and Indian cuisine, can really only be found in the capital.
-Expect to pay between 7-13 ($8-15 USD) EUR for a main dish.
+An inexpensive dish at a restaurant serving traditional cuisine costs around 8-11 EUR, and a pizza costs about the same.
+International food, such as Thai and Indian cuisine, can only be found in the capital.
+Expect to pay between 7-13 EUR for a main dish.

-If you are planning to cook your own food, a week’s worth of groceries costs 30-40 EUR ($35-$45 USD) for basic staples like meat, potatoes, cheese, pasta, and seasonal produce.
+If you are planning to cook your own food, a week’s worth of groceries costs 30-40 EUR for basic staples like meat, potatoes, cheese, pasta, and seasonal produce.

 Backpacking Slovenia Suggested Budgets

-On a backpacker budget you’ll pay between 34-42 EUR ($40-50 USD) per day.
-On this budget, you’re staying in a hostel dorm, cooking most of your meals, limiting your drinking, doing free walking tours and hikes, and using local transportation to get around.
+On a backpacker budget, expect to pay around 50 EUR per day.
+This budget covers staying in a hostel dorm, cooking all of your meals, limiting your drinking, doing free activities like walking tours and hikes, and using local transportation to get around.

-On a luxury budget of 253 EUR ($300+ USD) per day, you can stay in a four-star hotel, eat out for all your meals at any restaurant you want, take taxis everywhere, do as many activities as you want, rent a car, and book some private guided tours.
+On a “luxury” budget of 225 EUR per day or more, you can stay in a hotel, eat out for all your meals, take taxis everywhere, do as many activities as you want, rent a car, and book some private guided tours.
 This is just the ground floor for luxury though.
 The sky is the limit!

-Slovenia is one of the cheaper countries in the region.
-If you’re trying to save money, it’s pretty easy to do so, especially since most of the outdoor activities are free.
-Food and drinking will be your biggest expenses.
-Here are ways to save money in Slovenia:
+Slovenia is one of the cheaper countries in Europe.
+If you’re trying to save money, it’s easy to do so, especially since most of the outdoor activities are free.
+Here are some ways to save money in Slovenia:

 - Take a free walking tour – Free walking tours are a fun and budget-friendly way to learn about a new destination.
-Ljubljana Free Tour has a free daily tour that will show you all the major sites in the city, Just be sure to tip your guide!
+Ljubljana Free Tour has a free tour that covers all the major sites in the city.
+Just be sure to tip your guide at the end!

 - Ride Flixbus – Flixbus is an affordable way to get around the country (and region).
-They have Wi-Fi, electrical outlets, and decent enough sites for overnight and long-haul bus journeys.
+They have Wi-Fi, electrical outlets, and decent enough seats for overnight and long-haul bus journeys.

 - Cook your own meals – If you’re on a tight budget, book accommodation that has a kitchen.
-Buying your own groceries may not be as glamorous as going out to eat, but it will keep your budget intact
+Buying your own groceries may not be as glamorous as going out to eat, but it keeps your budget intact

-- Stay with a local – staying with a local via Couchsurfing (or similar sharing economy sites) is a great way to not only save money but you’ll get access to a knowledgeable local who can help you better understand the city and its people.
+- Stay with a local – Staying with a local via Couchsurfing (or a similar sharing economy site) is a great way to not only save money but you’ll meet knowledgeable locals who can help you better understand the city and its people.